-For instance, Tiffany “The Budgetnista” Alliche is a financial educator with the goal of empowering women worldwide.
+For instance, Tiffany “The Budgetnista” Aliche is a financial educator with the goal of empowering women worldwide.
 She runs a popular online school, the Live Richer Academy.
-But on top of that, Alliche has published a number of successful ebooks for students and non-students alike.
+But on top of that, Aliche has published a number of successful ebooks for students and non-students alike.

 People are eager to learn from home, whether they want to learn a new hobby, or advance themselves professionally—you can serve them by launching a digital course.